Tysovets, Lviv Oblast

 Tysovets (Тисовець, Tysowiec) is a village in Stryi Raion, Lviv Oblast in western Ukraine.
 It is a famous ski area and resort.
-Tysovets belongs to Kozova rural hromada, one of the hromadas of Ukraine.
+Tysovets belongs to Koziova rural hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Tysovets belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.